Dos and don’ts for using labour market information in your career decisions

 Don’t… assume that gender pay gaps mean discrimination

 Choice of job and employer within a career area may explain part of the gender pay gap.
 For example, the difference in male and female pay among full-time workers may be partly explained by different employment choices.
 Looking at law, for instance, solicitors working on child protection cases will earn a lot less than solicitors working in banking law.
 Child protection law tends to attract more females than males; banking law tends to attract more males than females.
 If you’re worried about discrimination, look carefully into areas that interest you instead of being put off by statistics.

 Don’t… be put off university if it’s the right choice for you

-The trendence School Leaver Barometer 2019 found that around 40% of the school students it surveyed who were considering an apprenticeship rather than university cited not wanting to get into debt as one of their reasons for doing so.
+One of the reasons why school leavers consider an apprenticeship rather than university was not wanting to get into debt .
 It’s natural to worry about these things but if you’re attracted to going to university or to career options that require a degree, think about how your concerns balance out against the benefits.